simalexan/jarvis-workshop/2-app-repo/1-create-app-repo-repository/README.md

 Create a file named `sar-repository` which will handle the interaction between your logic and Serverless Application Repository.

-You'll need to import AWS-SDK and get it locally if you want to try out.
+You'll need to import AWS-SDK as a development dependency and get it locally if you want to try out.

 ----